ThunderFly-aerospace/docs/avionics/TFCAB01/index.md

 ### Important Notes
 - **UART cables should be kept as short as possible** to minimize EMI interference.
 - **Twisting is not recommended** for UART cables to prevent increased cross-talk.
-- **Straight-through wiring**: Ensure that RX/TX and RTS/CTS are properly swapped in devices.
+- **Straight-through wiring**: Ensure that RX/TX and RTS/CTS are properly swapped in device connectors.
+The cable itself is 1:1.

 ### SPI

+This cable is used for the connection of SPI bus devices.

 |Signal| Pixhawk Color | ThunderFly color |
 |--------|------------------|---------------------|